RediSearch/RediSearch/docs/Configuring.md

 ## SAFEMODE

 !!
 Deprecated in v1.6.
-From this version, SAFEMODE is the default.  if you still like to re-enable the concurrent mode for writes, use [CONCURRENT_WRITE_MODE](#CONCURRENT_WRITE_MODE) !!
+From this version, SAFEMODE is the default.
+If you still like to re-enable the concurrent mode for writes, use [CONCURRENT_WRITE_MODE](#CONCURRENT_WRITE_MODE) !!

 If present in the argument list, RediSearch will turn off concurrency for query processing, and work in a single thread.